kmikael/kmikael.github.io/_posts/2013-05-24-hello-jekyll.md

 ## Use rdiscount or redcarpet

-The default markdown parser `maruku` works fine most of the time but I've run into a fre problems like getting an `REXML could not parse this XML/HTML` error when I try to highlight Objective-C code.
+The default markdown parser `maruku` works fine most of the time but I've run into a few problems like getting an `REXML could not parse this XML/HTML` error when I try to highlight Objective-C code.
 Switch to `rdiscount` or `redcarpet` and the error goes away.
 Just add `markdown: redcarpet` to your cofiguration file.

 ## Pretty Permalinks